wp-plugins/google-ajax-translation/README.txt

 Tags: google, ajax, jquery, translate, translation, language Requires at least: 2.8
 Tested up to: 2.8
-Stable tag: 0.4.6
+Stable tag: 0.4.7

 Add Google AJAX Translation to your blog.
-This plugin allows your readers to translate your blog posts, pages, or comments into up to 43 languages.
+This plugin allows your readers to translate your blog posts, pages, or comments into 43 languages.

 == Description ==